bioexcel/qmmm_bpg/QM_treatment.rst

 the files within this directory should be automatically included, so there is no need to provide these in you working directory.

-The GTH basis sets are usually recommended in CP2K, there also exist the molecular optimisted (MOLOPT) GTH basis set.
+The GTH basis sets are usually recommended in CP2K, there also exists a molecular optimisted (MOLOPT) GTH basis set.
 Some common options for basis
 sets and their location within the basis set files are shown in the table below.